springfall2008/batpred/README.md

 The output is a prediction of the battery levels and import and export amounts.

 Optionally it can also predict the results based on different target battery charge levels (SOC) and suggest the best option to use.
-This is based on a rough cost of imports and exports and adjusted with a safety margin.
+This is based on a rough cost of imports and exports or the pricing from the Octopus Energy plugin The calculation can be adjusted with a safety margin (minimum battery level, extra amount to add and pence threshold).
 You can also have the target SOC automatically programmed into the inverter for the next day based on the calculation.

 To install: